akka/akka-http/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

-* `main` – active development branch of akka-http 10.4.x
+* `main` – active development branch of akka-http 10.5.x
-* `release-10.2` – branch for fixes to akka-http 10.2.x
+* `release-10.4` - maintenance branch for akka-http 10.4.x
-* `release-10.1` – branch for fixes to akka-http 10.1.x
+* `release-10.2` – maintenance branch for akka-http 10.2.x (only critical bug and security fixes)

 ## Tags